Xto-dev/PaintTogether/README.md

 Paint Together is a web-based collaborative drawing application that allows multiple users to draw together in real-time.
 Users can create or join password-protected rooms and see each other's drawings instantly synchronized across all connected clients.

+The project also demonstrates a practical implementation of AI-powered documentation automation using Claude API (via Omniroute), MCP servers, and GitHub Actions.

 ## Features

 ### Core Drawing Features